 OverviewAs you enter into the renewable energy career field it is critical that you understand your local laws regarding contractor licensing which is different than professional certification.
 States establish licensing requirements for contractors in order to protect consumers from unsafe practices and protect the reputation of the industry, as improper installation may create safety risks or result in poor equipment performance.
-Licensing is distinct from certification.
-While licensing is mandatory for certain practices, certification is a voluntary standard that installers attain to differentiate themselves from competition and to instill confidence in consumers.
-Certification may entail completing coursework, installing systems for a certain period of time, or taking an exam, but it is typically not required to install equipment.

 The North American Board of Certified Energy Practitioners (NABCEP) is a nationally-recognized, independent, voluntary certification program for photovoltaic (PV) and solar-thermal system installers.
 To become NABCEP-certified, installers must attain at least one year of installation experience and must document all training and installations.
 Installers must also pass a rigorous exam, sign a code of ethics, and take continuing education courses for re-certification every three years.